 The number of cases which were reported continued to rise dramatically.
 In 1974, the total of reported cases from the Indian subcontinent was the highest in 15 years.
 The newspapers proclaimed a "disaster" but by the summer of 1974, the smallpox staff knew that eradication could be achieved even in the ancient home of smallpox.
 In October 1974, the last case occurred in Pakistan; in May 1975, in Nepal; in June 1975, in India; and, finally, on 16 October, 1975, in Bangladesh.
-A three-year-old girl, Rahima Banu, became the last victim of smallpox in Asia.
-Only Ethiopia remained to be conquered.
-Ethiopia, however, was a challenge unto itself.
-It is a country of 25 million people scattered across desert and highland plateau in an area larger in size than France, Germany and Denmark.
+A three-yearold girl, Rahima Banu, became the last victim of smallpox in Asia.
+"Only Ethiopia remained to be conquered.
+Ethiopia, however, was stranking challenge unto itself.
+It is a country of 25 million people scattered across desert and highland plateau in an area larger in size than all the states on the eastern seaboard combined.
 It is a country where half the population is said to live more than a day's walk from any accessible road, the definition of "road" being loosely defined.
-It is a country where then, as today, insurrection and fighting were widespread.
+It-is a country -where then, as today, insurrection and fighting were widespread.
 WHO and national staff were periodically kidnapped and fired upon; one of our helicopters was destroyed by a hand grenade and others damaged by bullets.
-It was a country where vaccination was all but unknown and widely distrusted.
+It was a country where waccination was all but unknown and widely distrusted.
 Health staff were few in number and less than 100 could be employed for the smallpox program.
-In 1971, during the first year of the program, 26,000 cases were recorded but the actual number was probably 10 times this figure.29 Gradually an intrepid group comprised of national and WHO staff and volunteers from the United States, Japan and Austria succeeded in eliminating the disease from the northern highland areas.
+In 1971, during the first year of the program, 26,000 cases were recorded but the actual number was probably 10 times this figure.
+Gradually an intrepid group comprised of national and WHO staff and volunteers from the United States, Japan and Austria succeeded in eliminating the disease from the northern highland areas.
 This left infected foci only among nomads of the vast southern Ogaden desert.
-However, in this scrub desert it was difficult even to find the nomads who lived in portable encampments which could be rapidly built and as rapidly dismanteled and carried 20 or 30 miles in a night.
-Special funds made available to WHO permitted us to hire and train nomads to help search for cases and to vaccinate.
-Whether or not there was smallpox present, they were vaccinated.
-By containment of outbreaks and by reducing the number of susceptibles, smallpox transmission was finally stopped.
-Finally, in August 1976, in an encampment known as Dimo, the last cases were discovered and the last outbreak contained.
+However, in this scrub desert it was difficult even to find the nomads, when lived in portable encampments which could be rapidly built and as rapidly dismanteled and carried 20 from a night.
+Special funds permitted up to hire(and trained) nomade to help search for cases and to vaccinate.
+By containing outbreaks and by reducing the number of susceptibles, smallpox transmission was finally stopped.
+Finally, in August 1976, in an encampment known as Dime; the last cases were discovered and the last outbreak contained.
+We celebrated.

-There was still one last chapter, however.
+But there was still one last chapter.
 Somali guerrillas then fighting against Ethiopian forces in many areas of the Ogaden desert brought the disease back to Somalia, previously smallpox free.
-The first cases were reported in September 1976.30 For yet another year a smallpox campaign had to be waged throughout Somalia, as well as in adjacent areas of Kenya and Djibouti.
+The first cases were reported in September 1976.
+For yet another year a smallpox campaign had to be waged throughout Somalia, as well as in adjacent areas of Kenya and Djibouti.
 More than 3,000 cases were discovered but, at last, the final chains of transmission were severed.
-Ali Maalin, the 23-year-old cook in Morka, Somalia, proved to be the last case in a continuing chain of infection extending back at least 3,000 years.
+Ali Maalin. the 23-year-old cook in Mørka, Somalia, proved to be the last case in a continuing chain of infection extending back at least 3,000 years.
 Eradication appeared to have been achieved.
 The 10 year time target had been missed, but only by 9 months and 26 days.

-Two major questions remained, questions which had been of concern to us since the earliest days of the program: (1) How could could we be certain that eradication had been achieved and; (2) Even if smallpox program staff were confident of eradication, how could national authorities gain a comparable level of confidence, sufficient to permit them to stop vaccination and the requirements for international vaccination certificates?
+Two major questions remained, questions which had been of concern to us-since-the earliest days of the program: (1) How could could we be certain that eradication had been achieved and; (2) Even if smallpox program staff were confident of eradication, how could national authorities gram be have been achieved of confidence, sufficient to permit them to stop vaccination and the requirements for international vaccination certificates?